cdap-guides/cdap-flow-guide/README.md

 }
 ```

 Most of the time, using mini-batches is a trade-off between processing latency and throughput.
 You pay less overhead for transactions with mini-batches in order to reach a higher throughput.
 At the same time, your event is processed only when the whole batch is processed, which usually means a higher latency.

+### Optimizing for Scaling Realtime Processing

-When using batching, you need to be careful about two things:
+When using micro-batching, you need to be also careful about two things:

 -   running out of memory; and
 -   the increased chance for conflicts.